peckre/reverse-bpf-assembly/README.md

 # BPF Decompiler GUI (GPT-o1 Powered)

 A Python-based GUI that reverse-engineers **compiled BPF (Berkeley Packet Filter)** output into the most likely original human-readable syntax, using OpenAI's `o1-2024-12-17` model.
+I'm unfamiliar with a tool to derive compiled BPF's into their human-readable syntax, so for those that find themselves in a situation where they have the compiled BPF but not the original, this may be helpful for you :)

 ---